zblach/code-playground/FiniteStateMachine/README.md

 A class that maintains a state.
 Instantiable & changes.

 ## statemachine/exceptions/BadTransitionException
-The exception thrown when attempting to move between nonadjacent gears.
+The exception thrown when attempting to move between incompatible states.

 ## demo/Gear
-An enumeration of available gears, and the legal paths of translation from one to the other.
+An enumeration of available gears, and the legal paths from one to the other.

 ## demo/Gearbox
 An example of the StateContainer holding a gear.